Specialist employment solicitors in handling unfair dismissal and discrimination claims.

 Discrimination law is a large field, which has been ploughed many times over the last ten years.
 For general guidance, ACAS produce this useful guide and there is a good deal of advice on the BIS website on how to prevent discrimination.

 But if you have a particular situation to deal with, there is really no substitute for face to face advice.
-To find out more about how we can help, or to discuss our open and competitive fee structure, call Eoin Fowell on 01752 292350 or James Twine on 01752 292351 to see how we can help.
+To find out more about how we can help, or to discuss our open and competitive fee structure, call James Twine on 01752 292351 or Victoria Sargeant on 01752 292372.

 Nearly all employment cases - including all unfair dismissal and discrimination cases - are decided in employment tribunals.